-Moisture Proof Plasterboards consists of materials Gyproc or Gypsum packed into heavy duty paper including additives for the application of humid or wet areas prone to moisture.
+Moisture Proof Plasterboard consists of materials Gyproc or Gypsum packed into heavy duty paper.
+This includes additives for the application of humid or wet areas prone to moisture.
 This green plasterboard is available with a squared or tapered edge.
-These moisture proof plasterboards are designed to be installed within residential and commercial buildings in area of high moisture.
-This includes kitchens, bathrooms, and utility rooms where the plasterboards would be needed to prevent moisture.
+These moisture proof plasterboards are designed to be installed within residential and commercial buildings in areas of high moisture.
+This includes kitchens, bathrooms, and utility rooms where moisture proof plasterboard would be needed to prevent moisture.

 Moisture Resistant Plasterboard